gregorik/BlueLine/README.md

 ## 📄 License

-MIT License.
-Free to use in commercial and personal projects.
+GPL3.0 License.
+Free to use in open source projects.